trz42/eessi-bot-software-layer/README.md

 # Example pull request on software-layer

 Now that the bot is running on your cluster, we want to provide a little demo about how to use it to add a new package to the software layer.
-We assume that you have forked [EESSI/software-layer](https://github.com/EESSI/software-layer) to `YOUR_GITHUB_ACCOUNT/software-layer` Following method can be used to test the bot.
+We assume that you have forked [EESSI/software-layer](https://github.com/EESSI/software-layer) to `YOUR_GITHUB_ACCOUNT/software-layer` Following methods can be used to test the bot.
 Method 1:
    - open the link https://github.com/YOUR_GITHUB_ACCOUNT/software-layer/compare/main...EESSI:software-layer:add-CaDiCaL-9.3.0?expand=1
-   - create the label bot:build if its not there.
+   - create the label bot:build if it's not there.
    - Create the pull request.
    - Don’t merge the Pull request.
 It is important to close the pull request or delete the bot:build label after testing it.
 It can be added again for the other test.
 If the above method is followed then there will be no need to create another Github account for the test which is shown in the following Method 2.